How it works: Shopify to Google Analytics 4

 • No scripts are loaded on the sensitive and secure checkout pages

-• Complete event capture for checkout flow, including sales and refunds/returns
+• Complete event capture for checkout flow, including sales, post-purchase upsells and refunds/returns

 • Avoids missed tracking or double tracking of the order status page